|

 Childwatch

-International Research Network is a network for
+International Research Network is a network

-institutions and individuals involved in research
+for institutions and individuals involved

-research and information projects on children's living
+projects on children's living conditions and

-conditions and the implementation of children's rights.
+the implementation of children's rights.
+One

-One of Childwatch's priorities since 1993 has been
+of Childwatch's priorities since 1993 has

-an international project on children, media and violence.
+been an international project on children,

 -